MorphlingHXCZQN/project_Basic-and-applied-research-on-breast-cancer/README.md

    detailing the query and selected literature.

 > **Note:** The scripts rely on external services (NCBI E-utilities and the
 > OpenAI API).
-When running in an offline environment the code falls back to a
-> stub response.
+When the network or API key is unavailable, the pipeline falls
+> back to a local heuristic mode that assembles readable direction summaries,
+> outlines, and proposal drafts from the collected literature.

 ## Project structure